The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 Our survival model analyzes the time it takes for a problematic citation to be corrected on Wikipedia.
 The primary dependent variable is the duration, measured in days, from when a citation becomes ``at risk'' of correction-that is, after it is both present on Wikipedia and officially retracted—until the correction event occurs.

 Crucially, the start of the risk period for each citation is defined as the later of two dates: the paper's official retraction date or the date the citation was first added to the Wikipedia page.
 This ensures that a citation is only considered ``at risk'' after it is both present on Wikipedia and officially retracted.
 As a data cleaning step, we excluded a small number of ``proactive corrections''—cases where a correction was made before the official retraction date.
-To avoid numerical issues in parametric survival fitting, all durations were adjusted by adding a small $\epsilon=10^{-3}$ days.
+To avoid undefined values when durations are zero (e.g., when the citation and retraction occur on the same date) and for models that include $\log(t)$-based terms, all durations were adjusted by adding a small $\epsilon=10^{-3}$ days.

-A correction event is defined as either the complete and persistent removal of the citation or the addition of an in-text warning of the retraction in the immediate context of the citation.
+A correction event is defined as either (i) removal of the citation that is sustained under our three-revision tolerance rule, or (ii) the addition of an in-text retraction warning in the immediate context of the citation.
 For citations that remained uncorrected as of our data collection endpoint (October 24, 2024), they are treated as right-censored observations.
 Their duration is the time from the start of their risk period until this endpoint.